slowernews/wisdom-tldr/README.md

 ===
 ###On validation

+Don’t wait for someone else to tell you that you are special.
+If the universe didn't need you, you wouldn't be here.

+> *'You should look at rejection as a tool that reveals incompatibility instead of evidence of your unworthiness or inadequateness.'*

 > *'People's need for validation and recognition, their need to feel important, is the best kind of weakness to exploit.'*